mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

 Bounding-Box
 ------------

-When a geometric shape is rendered in the MantidPlot instrument viewer a bounding box is automatically created for each geometric shape.
-This works well for shapes such as cylinders and cuboids.
-However, for more complex shapes and combined shapes the library used for the visualization sometimes struggle, which can results in your instrument being viewed artificially very small (and you have to zoom in for a long time to see your instrument) and often in this context that the visualization axes does not display properly.
-For such cases this can be fixed by explicitly adding a bounding-box using the notation demonstrated below
+When a geometric shape is rendered in the MantidPlot instrument viewer, Mantid will attempt to automatically construct an axis-aligned bounding box for every geometric shape that does not have one yet.
+Well-defined bounding boxes are required by many features of Mantid, from corectly rendering the instrument to performing calculations in various algorithms.

+For axis-aligned shapes, the automatically calculated bounding boxes can generally be relied upon and are usually ideal.
+However, if a shape is not aligned to the X, Y or Z-axis, or if a shape contains surfaces that are not axis-aligned, then the automatic calculations will often fail or produce bounding boxes that are far too large and not at all representative of the shape they are meant to contain.

+A typical symptom of this is your instrument appearing very small when viewed (forcing you to have to zoom in for a long time to see it).
+In such cases, the axis visualizations also tend to not display properly.

+This can be fixed by explicitly adding a custom bounding-box to shapes that are not axis-aligned or contain surfaces that are not axis-aligned.
+This can be done using the following notation:

 .. code-block:: xml